sindresorhus/sindresorhus.github.com/source/content/apps/battery-indicator.md

 #### Can it play a sound when the battery is charged a certain percentage?

 This is a perfect use case for the built-in Shortcuts app.
 You can use the `Play Sound` action to play the sound you want.
 To run the shortcut when the battery is at a certain percentage, you need the [Shortery app](https://apps.apple.com/app/id1594183810).
-Use the “Power Status” trigger.
-The Shortery app is only a temporary requirement.
-It's likely that Apple will introduce automation for Shortcuts in macOS 14.
+Use its “Power Status” trigger.

+*(The Shortery app is only a temporary requirement.
+It's likely that Apple will introduce automation for Shortcuts in macOS 15.)*

 You can find sound effects [here](https://pixabay.com/sound-effects/search/interface/).

+#### Can the battery icon hide when the battery is charged a certain percentage?

+This is a perfect use case for the built-in Shortcuts app.
+Create a shortcut that quits the app and one that launches it.
+To run the shortcut when the battery is at a certain percentage, you need the [Shortery app](https://apps.apple.com/app/id1594183810).
+Use its “Power Status” trigger.

+*(The Shortery app is only a temporary requirement.
+It's likely that Apple will introduce automation for Shortcuts in macOS 15.)*

 #### How can I export, import, sync, or back up the settings?